DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-15 Meeting Notes.md

 - Pretty much every secondary spell will be a powerful single-cast ability that the primary spells can chain into.
 	- The secondary spells should, for the most part, help with AOE damage.
 	- As a reference, if you've every played Kingdom Hearts, think of the different finishers you can use in those games.
+- So, each individual animation should be pretty quick and responsive.
+If it isn't then there should be some type of super-armor or something similar to make up for it.

 #### Transitioned Most of the Spell Stuff To C++
 - Most of the spell functionality was previously implemented in Blueprints.